hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Center the row and col addresses shown.

-TODO:LATER: Right align the cell contents, while overflowing towards the left cells which are empty.
+DONE: Right align the cell contents, while overflowing towards the left cells which are empty.
 Indicate clipping of cell contents.

+	Add support for xalignleft (default) and xalignright

 xviewraw and xviewnormal commands added.